Thundershowers or rain likely - New Age

-Light to moderate rain or thundershowers accompanied by temporary gusty/squally wind is likely to occur at most places over Khulna, Barisal, Chittagong, Dhaka, Sylhet, Mymensingh, Rajshahi and Rangpur divisions with moderately heavy to very heavy falls at places over the country till 6:00pm today.
+Light to moderate rain/thunder showers accompanied by temporary gusty/squally wind is likely to occur at many places over Rajshahi, Rangpur, Barisal, Chittagong and Khulna divisions and at a few places over Dhaka, Mymensingh and Sylhet divisions with moderately heavy to heavy falls at places over the country till 6:00pm today.

-Day temperature may remain nearly unchanged and night temperature may fall slightly over the country, Met Office said.
+Day and night temperature may remain nearly unchanged over the country, Met Office said.

-The country’s highest temperature, 34.1 degrees Celsius, was recorded on Thursday in Tangail and the lowest, 24.8 degrees Celsius, in Sandwip &Feni.
+The country’s highest temperature, 34.6 degrees Celsius, was recorded on Monday in Rajshahi and the lowest, 25.2 degrees Celsius, at Rangamati.

 Thundershowers or rain likelyUnited News of Bangladesh .
 Dhaka

-Light to moderate rain or thundershowers accompanied by temporary gusty/squally wind is likely to occur at most places over Khulna, Barisal, Chittagong, Dhaka, Sylhet, Mymensingh, Rajshahi and Rangpur divisions with moderately heavy to very heavy falls at places over the country till 6:00pm today.
+Light to moderate rain/thunder showers accompanied by temporary gusty/squally wind is likely to occur at many places over Rajshahi, Rangpur, Barisal, Chittagong and Khulna divisions and at a few places over Dhaka, Mymensingh and Sylhet divisions with moderately heavy to heavy falls at places over the country till 6:00pm today.

 Comments